smorzechowski/neo-sex-phylogeny-manuscript/README.md

 # remove duplicates in the vcf file and save to new file
 sbatch bcftools.jobscript ${SPECIES}_neoZ_Ecyan_HiC_v1.0_sansW_cds_longest_isoform
 ```
-With the vcf files in hand for each species, I ran a custom phasing script adapted from Sigeman et al 2018.
+With the VCF files in hand for each species, I ran a custom phasing script adapted from Sigeman et al 2018.
 See methods for details on how each site was called as Z-linked or W-linked reference or alternate, etc by comparing variant patterns in the male and female sample.

 See genotype_phasing_script_I.sh in files.